Arghus: Personal life

-Unlike many Brazilian footballers, who lived and played football on the streets, Arghus had a better life as a child, living in a small and quiet town.
+Unlike many Brazilian men's footballers, who lived and played football on the streets, Arghus had a better life as a child, living in a small and quiet town.
 His mother was a Portuguese language professor and his father a policeman.
 He also has a younger brother who is involved in football.
 Arghus is multilingual, speaking three languages fluently: Portuguese, Spanish and Italian.
 He is married to a long-time girlfriend and childhood friend, Amanda.
 Arghus holds a dual citizenship of Brazil and Italy.